w-smith/express-passport/readme.md

 #### Session

-We've seen in previous lessons that authentication is based on a value stored in a cookie, and then, this cookie is sent to the server for every request until the session expires or is destroyed.
+We have talked briefly before about cookies.
+Authentication is based on a value stored in a cookie in the browser.
+This cookie is sent to the server for every request until the session expires or is destroyed.
 This is a form of [serialization](https://en.wikipedia.org/wiki/Serialization).

 To use the session with passport, we need to create two new methods in `config/passport.js` :